Nathaniel-Dominguez/Counting-Prototype/README.md

 Potential areas for expansion:
 - Play tray that visually shows balls being fed into the launcher
 - Upgrade the Score Pockets and Drain Tray to have more interesting animations
-- Add a Ball Reward system that gives the player a chance to earn extra balls based on their score
 - Multiple machine layouts with varying difficulty
 - Custom ball types with unique physics properties
 - Advanced scoring systems with multipliers and combos